18F/identity-design-system/docs/typography.md

   <h1>The vault <span class="text-no-wrap text-secondary">(h1)</span></h1>

-  <p>It’s hard to break into the “vault” or database. login.gov implements the latest National Institute of Standards and Technology (NIST) standards for secure authentication and verification.
+  <p>It’s hard to break into the “vault” or database.
+Login.gov implements the latest National Institute of Standards and Technology (NIST) standards for secure authentication and verification.
 Our plans for ongoing security include regular penetration testing and external security reviews.</p>

   <h2>The safe deposit box <span class="text-no-wrap text-secondary">(h2)</span></h2>